dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     appname="webapp-demo-app-$RANDOM"
     az webapp create --name $appname --plan $planname --runtime "node|12-lts" --verbose
     ```
-    Results should return details including of the new app.
+    Results should return details of the new web app.

     > To recall the details of the web app.
     > ```